Written By Nhlanhla Nene – Well-being Coach & Founder Of Mindedjoy

 What Is Connection Burnout?

-Connection burnout is emotional exhaustion that occurs when your social and relational energy is depleted faster than it is restored.
+Connection burnout is emotional exhaustion that occurs when:

 Why You Can Feel Lonely Even When You’re Surrounded by People